carpentries/instructor-training/episodes/08-motivation.md

 As an instructor,
 you can help people with their impostor syndrome by sharing stories of mistakes that you have made or things you struggled to learn.
-This reassures the class that it's OK to find topics difficult.
+This reassures the class that it is OK to find topics difficult.
 Being open with the group makes it easier to build trust and make learners confident to ask questions.
 (Live coding is great for this: typos let the class see you're not superhuman.)